os-js/OS.js-development/README.md

 * [ ] Set default window attributes (width/height does not reflect actual result by default)
 * [ ] Update className on metadata change (**do not change this one at the moment, name your project correctly from the start**)
 * [ ] https://bugzilla.mozilla.org/show_bug.cgi?id=568313
-* [ ] Dragging element from Property Window treeview into Designer window will duplicate the element, not move it

 #### How to use